AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 When a customer enters the checkout flow from the checkout page, the system is already aware of the shipping address and final calculated amount, and totals are appropriately represented.

 Tax holidays, shipping costs, and sales tax can vary widely from location to location.
-After Payment Services receives the shipping address and rate, we quickly recalculate all applicable costs and display them appropriately during the last stages of checkout.
+After Payment Services receives the shipping address and rate, it quickly recalculates all applicable costs and display them appropriately during the last stages of checkout.

 ## Checkout from product page

-When a customer checks out directly from the product page, using the PayPal or Pay Later buttons, only the item represented in the current product page will be purchased.
-Items already residing in the customer's cart will not be added to the checkout flow and will not be purchased.
+When a customer checks out directly from the product page, using the PayPal or Pay Later buttons, only the item represented in the current product page is purchased.
+Items already residing in the customer's cart is not added to the checkout flow and is not purchased.

-If the customer cancels the order, the item in the current product page will be added to the customer's cart, joining any other items present in the cart.
-This allows the customer to quickly purchase the item they are currently viewing, while also retaining any other items they added to their cart previously when browsing products.
+If the customer cancels the order, the item in the current product page is added to the customer's cart, joining any other items present in the cart.
+This function allows the customer to quickly purchase the item they are currently viewing, while also retaining any other items they added to their cart previously when browsing products.

 When a customer enters the checkout flow from the product page, the checkout page is simplified---the view only shows order-related data and options.